 Having our own woodland area on site maximises the learning potential, enabling regular sessions rather than one off visits.

 Historically there has always been a connection between the school and the outdoors, and the school archives contain work from Nature Studies lessons that formed part of the 1930s curriculum.
 Today, throughout the year, children from Nursery to Year 3 spend an afternoon each week in the forest, taking part in a range of engaging and inspiring Forest School lessons.

 Activities range from shelter building and tree climbing to scavenger hunts and natural artwork.
 Our children learn about the plants and animals that live in the forest, how to use tools safely and how to build and light campfires in the fire circle.
 Children learn to take risks, make choices and take greater responsibility for their own learning.
 Forest School is all encompassing, and enhances and develops the whole child.

-The benefits of forest school are far reaching.
+The benefits of forest school are far-reaching.
 It encourages children to explore and experience the natural world in a practical, hands on way, fostering a love of nature.
 At Forest School, everyone succeeds, and no one fails, and sessions are full of opportunities to boost self confidence and self-esteem.
 It helps to develop social and communication skills as children work cooperatively alongside each other.
-Alongside the physical and health benefits that come from being outside engaged in physical activities in the fresh air, both fine and gross motor skills are developed, which proves hugely beneficial when back inside the classroom.
+As well as the physical and health benefits that come from being engaged in physical activities in the fresh air, both fine and gross motor skills are developed, which proves hugely beneficial when back inside the classroom.
 Moreover, there are huge mental and emotional benefits of being in the great outdoors, working in groups of friends and, most importantly, having fun.

 Bear Grylls Affiliation